QUESTION: (Inaudible) concerns of women, and what do you really think you would be able to do once the reconciliation is (inaudible)?

 So I really think of what we’re doing as an 18-month strategy that I think has the pieces in place.
 We have what Ambassador Holbrooke’s team has done and the regional approach looking at Afghanistan and Pakistan together, which was not done prior to this Administration.

 So I understand the frustration.
 I feel it myself, especially every time we lose somebody or some young man or woman serving in the uniform of our country gets blown up and loses legs and arms and so many other grievous injuries.
 Yet at the same time, I think today was a real turning point.
 I had so many foreign ministers come up to me and tell me that they feel so much better based on what happened today.
 There were, if you looked around, many more representatives from Muslim-majority countries, from Arab countries.
 There is a coalition that is very committed to trying to make the Afghan Government successful, and I think that we’re seeing progress.

-Yeah, could we have one question about Korea, actually, just before we go?
+QUESTION: Yeah, could we have one question about Korea, actually, just before we go?
 What are you expecting to achieve in South Korea?
 Why the visit to the Demilitarized Zone?
 And is there any talk of further sanctions on North Korea?

-anniversary of the start of the Korean War, where we lost more than 55,000 Americans.
+SECRETARY CLINTON: Well, we are – Bob Gates and I were planning to go to Korea for quite some time before the Cheonon because we needed to have what’s called a 2+2, where the defense and foreign ministers meet, and because it’s the 60th anniversary of the start of the Korean War, where we lost more than 55,000 Americans.
 So we had always planned to do this.

 Now, following the attack on the Cheonon, I think it’s particularly timely to show our strong support for South Korea, a stalwart ally, and to send a very clear message to North Korea: Now look, we’ve offered a different path ever since the beginning of this Administration; you know what the price of admission is – denuclearization of the Korean Peninsula.
 But I think that tomorrow is a real show of solidarity.

 And on that point on South Korea, we did – we fought a war for South Korea, lost 55,000-plus Americans.
 We saw South Korea struggle to become a functioning democracy, huge amounts of instability, coups, corruption, scandal – you name it.
 And now we see a country that is among the G-20, one of our strongest allies, a real anchor in Northeast Asia.